-Over the years, training methodology experts have established several suggestions that might help enhance training efficiency.
+Over the years, training methodology experts have established several suggestions that might help to get more effective training.
 Didactic Principles are a handy set of these rules.
 (Cawood, Muller & Swartz, 1982).

 - Purposefulness.
-You need to communicate the goals of the training to the participants.
-When participants are aware of the targets, they may work hard to achieve them.
+Please let the participants know the goals of the training.
+When participants know the targets, they may work hard to achieve them.

 - Motivation.
-You must deliver the training to participants and pique their interest in the subject.
+You’ll need to deliver the training to participants and pique their interest in the subject.

 - Individualisation.
-People are unique, and you should treat them as such throughout the process.
+People are unique, and we should treat them as such throughout the process.
 You must understand that everyone’s intellectual and learning abilities are unique.

 - Socialisation.
 Humans are social creatures, and learning is far more successful in a pleasant social setting.

 - Participation.
-You have to encourage learners to participate physically and emotionally in the learning process.
+You must encourage learners to participate physically and emotionally in the learning process.

 - 360 experience.
-A trainer’s goal should be to engage all of the learners’ senses.
+A trainer’s goal should be to engage all learners’ senses.
 When physical mobility is essential, do physical workouts.

 - As one, the many components of a training course must work together consistently.

 - Practice.
-You must give the learner the opportunity to master the skill in a realistic environment to determine whether or not participants progress.
+You must allow the learner to master the skill in a realistic environment to determine whether or not participants progress.

 - Assessment and Evaluation.
 You must assess the outcome of a training course to see if you and the participants met the objectives.

-We will explore two methods, ADDIE and the 4C, help to make training effective.
+We will explore two methods, ADDIE and the 4C, to help do effective training.

-The Addie model is a strategy for organising and streamlining the creation of course content.
+The Addie model (Analysis, Design, Development, Implementation and Evaluation) is a strategy for organising and streamlining course content creation.
 Analysis, Design, Development, Implementation, and Evaluation are the acronyms for the five stages of the development process.
-To have an effective training, each step of the ADDIE model must be completed in the specified sequence, focusing on reflection and iteration.
+To have effective training, each step of the ADDIE model must be completed in the specified sequence, focusing on reflection and iteration.
 The methodology provides a streamlined, targeted approach with feedback for ongoing improvement.

 - The qualifications do your staff need?

-- The responsibilities of employees on the job?
+- What are the responsibilities of employees on the job?